Multiple Change Point Estimation in Stationary Ergodic Time Series: Introduction

-We aim to construct an asymptotically consistent algorithm that simultaneously estimates all $\kappa$ parameters $\theta_k, k=1..\kappa$ consistently.
-An estimate $\hat{\theta}_k$ of a change point parameter $\theta_k$ is {\em asymptotically consistent} if it becomes arbitrarily close to $\theta_k$ in the limit as the length $n$ of the sequence approaches infinity.
-The asymptotic regime means that the error is arbitrarily small if the sequence is sufficiently long, i.e. the problem is ``offline" and $\x$ does not grow with time.
-Note that, in general, for stationary ergodic processes, rates of convergence are provably impossible to obtain (see, for example, \cite{Sheilds:96}).
-Therefore, the asymptotic results of this work cannot be strengthened.
+The main result of this paper is an asymptotically consistent algorithm for estimating all $\kappa$ parameters $\theta_k, k=1..\kappa$ simultaneously.
+We assume that $\kappa$ is given, but the process distributions as well as the nature of the change are unknown.
+An estimate $\hat{\theta}_k$ of a change point parameter $\theta_k$ is {\em asymptotically consistent} if it becomes arbitrarily close to $\theta_k$ in the limit, as the length $n$ of the sequence approaches infinity.
+However, the problem is {\em offline} and $\x$ does not grow with time.
+Thus, the asymptotic regime only means that the error is arbitrarily small if the sequence is sufficiently long.
+Real-world scenarios that correspond to this formulation include, for example, genomic data, sequences of stock-market values, high-resolution audio/video data, and all such long sequential observations with distributional changes, where the distributions are completely unknown, changes are arbitrary, but the segments are long.

+While the assumption that each segment is generated by a stationary ergodic process is already very general, it can be relaxed even further.
+In particular, one relatively simple but meaningful generalisation that we consider is that each process is asymptotically mean stationary ergodic.
+This generalisation allows us to address the problem of gradual (as opposed to abrupt) change in the distribution.

+In general, for stationary ergodic processes, rates of convergence are provably impossible to obtain; this concerns already the convergence if frequencies to probabilities \cite{Sheilds:96}.
+Thus, non-asymptotic results cannot be obtained in this setting.
+On the other hand, this means that, unlike in more restricted settings, in our setting the algorithms are forced not to rely on any rate of convergence guarantees.
+We see this as an advantage of the framework, as it means that the algorithms are applicable to a much wider range of situations.
+Furthermore, in this setting it is provably impossible to estimate $\kappa$.
+This follows from the impossibility result of \cite{Ryabko:10discr}, which states that it is not possible to determine, even in the weakest asymptotic sense, whether two sequences have been generated by the same or by different stationary ergodic distributions.
+Thus, in this paper we assume that $\kappa$ is known.